Creative Problem Solving and Inventing: A Proven Approach for STEM Education

 Why participate with us: The Lemelson-MIT Program has helped train 160 educators who reached over 4,000 students last year through invention education trainings.
 Case studies and research publications offer evidence that our approach to invention education helps students develop confidence in their ability to engage in STEM and pursue STEM college and career pathways, even if they have had little exposure in the past to STEM.
 Our evidence-based model also transforms educators’ approach to teaching and facilitating student learning, and helps schools and districts make connections to STEM professionals in their communities and other community supporters.
 You can read our case studies and published research to learn more.

-Cost: Registration is $750 per participant and includes lunch and workshop materials.
-Space is limited to 75 educators.
+Cost: Registration is $600 per participant.
+Space is limited to 20 educators per grade band.
 We will maintain a waitlist once the registration limit is reached.

 Contact: Email email@example.com if you have any questions.